Search Icon

 Seven Well-being Goals

-To make sure we are all working towards the same purpose, the Act puts in place seven well-being goals.
+As part of achieving sustainable development, the WFG Act sets out seven well-being goals which public bodies must maximise their contribution to, both individually and as part of a public services board.
 The Act makes it clear the listed public bodies must work to achieve all of the goals, not just one or two.

 Default alt text for icon